VPN service

 • only openvpn3 clients are supported.

-• the setup URL is https://vpn.bfh.science
+• the setup URLs are:

 • the connection host is connect.vpn.bfh.science